learn-co-students/ttt-2-board-rb-bootcamp-prep-000/README.md

 row #=> [" ", "X", " "]
 ```

 *Note: You should create a simple array with one element for each position on the board.
-There are some more complex ways you could solve this with an array for each row of the board saved within the array for the board (a nester or multi-dimensional array).
+There are some more complex ways you could solve this with an array for each row of the board saved within the array for the board (a nested or multi-dimensional array).
 Don't do that - it'll just make your code harder to work with for now.

 *Remember: Represent a position in the board array as a string with a space in it: `" "`*